 The much loved comic-generated franchise gets a remakable reboot in animation that breaks the filmmaking mould to really get under the skin of the teenage experience – out in UK cinemas on Monday, July 31st

-Hollywood animated children’s films since the advent.
+Hollywood animated children’s films since the advent of computer animation.
 They all look the same.
 Okay, that’s not entirely fair, but with notable exceptions like the Laika films and the recent Spider-Verse films there’s a definite homogeneity to this output overall, industry wisdom dictating the production parameters and the overall look and feel.
 There’s a mould there, the films make money and producers are terrified to break that mould.
 Not so here.

 This new film is different.

 The plot is in part the familiar origin story filmed many times before: fifteen years ago, a phial of green ooze found its way into the sewers of New York to cause the mutation of a number of animals into talking sentient beings, most notably a rat named Splinter (voiced here, in something of a master stroke, by martial arts comedy movie legend Jackie Chan) and the four turtles he takes under his wing.
 Now teenagers, Leonardo (voice: Nicolas Cantu), Michaelangelo (voice: Shamon Brown, Jr.), Raphael (voice: Brady Noon) and Donatello (voice: Micah Abbey) want to become crime fighters in the world of humans.